 - Eliminating fast, quality personal mobility for the elderly, children, the poor, and the disabled.

-Due in part to these large scale unintended consequences of cars, the bicycle has made a comeback in recent years.
-We have started appreciating the bike’s massive benefits to our cities, our citizens, and the whole planet and have started investing more money into bike infrastructure.
+Due in part to these large-scale unintended consequences of cars, the bicycle has made a comeback in recent years.
+We have started appreciating the bike’s massive benefits to our cities, our citizens, and the whole planet and have started investing more money in bike infrastructure.

 But there is a deeper, more powerful disruptive force that might catapult the humble bicycle to challenge the almighty car: massively disruptive technological gains.